Authorised by the

 This indicator will plot an arrow whenever a new high or low position has been identified.

-In a Sell trade you will move the Stop to the new Fractal on top of the candles.
+In a Sell trade (market is moving downwards) you will move the Stop to the new Fractal on top of the candles.

-In a Buy trade you will move the Stop to the new Fractal at the bottom of the candles.
+In a Buy trade (market is moving upwards) you will move the Stop to the new Fractal at the bottom of the candles.

-During training I will explain the best places for the placing of a Stop!
+During training I will explain the best places for the placing of a Stop and how to follow the market with the stop at a safe distance!

 Risk Disclosure: Trading foreign exchange on margin carries a high level of risk, and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to invest in foreign exchange you should carefully consider your investment objectives, level of experience, and risk appetite.
 The possibility exists that you could sustain a loss of some or all of your initial investment and therefore you should not invest money that you cannot afford to lose.
 You should be aware of all the risks associated with foreign exchange trading, and seek advice from an independent financial advisor if you have any doubts.